Dick Merrick

 Photo of Dick Merrick

-Vocalist Dick Merrick got his first break in front of the mic at age 16 when the band he played in needed a singer.
-By mid-1941, Merrick was singing with Jerry Wald’s orchestra.
-He left before the end of 1942 to sing for the McFarland Twins but was back with Wald in May 1943, where stayed for three years, recording several songs with the group, including “Laura” in 1945, his most notable tune.
+A Philadelphia native and the son of an Italian immigrant father, Merrick got his first break in front of the microphone at age 16 when the band he played in needed a singer.
+By mid-1941, he was with Jerry Wald’s orchestra, where he remained until November 1942 when he left for the McFarland Twins.
+He was back with Wald in May 1943, this time staying for three years and recording several songs.

 In early 1946, rumors romantically linked Merrick, once described in a review as “balding” and “muscular,” with fellow Wald vocalist Kay Allen.
-The pair married late that year.[1]
+The pair married in December of that year.[1]
 Both had left Wald by that time, with Merrick joining Bobby Byrne in April 1946.
 By October he was part of George Paxton’s band.
-Facing heavy losses and debts, Paxton reorganized in May 1947.
-Merrick initially remained but soon left.
-He quickly found work with Wald again, traveling to Texas to join the clarinetist’s band.
+Paxton reorganized in May 1947, with Merrick initially remaining as vocalist, but he soon left, finding work with Wald again, joining the clarinetist in Texas during a road trip.

 Merrick and Allen had a son in September 1948.
-After Paxton disbanded, the couple settled in Philadelphia, where they appeared on local television programs.
-In early 1950, the couple recorded together on the Admiral label.
+After Paxton disbanded, the couple settled in Philadelphia, where they appeared on local television.
+In early 1950, they recorded together on the Admiral label.
 In August of that year, Merrick signed with Capitol Records as a solo artist, and in 1954 he sang for the BBS label.
 He recorded more than 50 songs in his career but never quite managed a big hit, a fact he lamented in a 1981 interview.
 “I always wanted a hit record.
 I came close but never could get it,” he said.
 “Just that one.”

 Notes